gvwilson/thirdbit/_posts/2004/2004-09-02-a-few-simple-rules.md

     <td>  </td>
     <td valign="top">
       <b>Everything important is versioned.</b>
-      Source code, web pages... anything and everything that you need to build, install, or debug the project goes into the Subversion repository.
+      Source code, web pages… anything and everything that you need to build, install, or debug the project goes into the Subversion repository.
     </td>